Getting started with a project

 Finding something to work on

 Lots of the projects should have a “good first issue” tag.
 This lets you find problems that are well suited to new contributors.
-Look on the gitlab issues page and filter by issues that are tagged as good first issues.
-Once you’ve found an issues that you’d like to work on, comment on the issue and assign it to yourself.
+Look on the GitLab issues page and filter by issues that are tagged as good first issues.
+Once you’ve found an issue that you’d like to work on, comment on the issue and assign it to yourself.
 This prevents duplication of effort so that two people don’t end up working on the same problem.

 Fixing the bug

 The first step in fixing the bug should be to create a new branch.
 This keeps your code off the main branch until it’s ready.
 If you’re not sure how to create a branch, check out our ‘git branching guide’.

 The next step is to see if you can reproduce the bug.
 The issue should detail what went wrong.
 This is one of the reasons writing useful bug reports is so important.
 If you can’t see the problem happen, how will you know if you’ve fixed it?
 Depending on the project, a unit test showing the bug might be a good addition as well (so people know if it comes back in the future), although most of the time this is a ‘nice to have’ rather than a requirement.

 Now we know what the bug is, let’s have a go at fixing it.
 Write code that fixes the bug; the issue might have some pointers on the steps required to do this.
 If you need help, you can contact someone involved in the project or write a comment in the bug report.
 Asking questions via the issue system has the advantage that other people might be able to find the answer in the future if they have the same problem.

 Once you’ve fixed the problem, re-test it using the steps you performed before if the problem is gone, great!
 Time to move on to the next step!
 If not, it’s back to the bug hunting.
 This find-fix-test-repeat approach is relatively common in software development.